 The mechanical evolution of ice racing is and will always be changing.
 Many changes have affected the sport and separated the divisions.
 Competition Jeeps built specifically for ice racing have adopted a lot of the racing technology that other sports have.
 Over the years this has included; automatic transmissions, more horsepower, lightened vehicles, lengthening and then shortening the bolts in cheater tires, lower profile bolt tires, specialty bare rubber tires and the incorporation of racing chassis set-ups.
 And although the majority of the vehicles that participated in our races have been Jeeps (the choice vehicle of our four wheeling founders) we have seen a variety of 4×4 or all wheel drive makes and models in SUVs, trucks, sedans and wagons come out and be very competitive.

 All of our Championship races are run once a year.
 Each division holds an open championship race (the Go fors) and there is also an Invitational Championship.
 The first Championship race combining men and women was the “Go for the Gold” race in 1980.
 The first two races were bolted tire events.
 In 1982, the race was changed to stud tires to attract more participants.
 Currently, it remains a Championship race with studded tires.
 Spencer Steele has won the most Go for the Gold titles with 12.
 The first “Go for the Silver” race was held in 1992.
 It’s the Championship race for the Pro Street classes and is run with studded tires.
-From the information we still have, Danny Ling & Mike Tjarks have tied for the most Silver wins with 3 titles each.
+From the information we still have, Danny Ling has won the most Silver titles with 4.
 The first “Go for the Bronze” race, which is the Championship race for bare rubber classes, was held in 2002.
-The only person to have won the bronze title more than once was Earl Garczynski; he has 2 titles.
+Earl Garczynski, Lane Weber, Chris Calvin, Josh Tenge, and Donny Cryer have tied for the most Bronze titles with 2 each.
 The Cheater Invitational was first run in 1995.
 It is the only race we’ve had to date where drivers have had to earn the chance to compete.
 There have been 3 female Champions and 7 different male Champions.
-Jimmy Olson has won the most titles, with 6.
+Jimmy Olson has won the most titles, with 7.